xiaoronglv/xiaoronglv.github.io/_posts/2014-06-01-how-sidekiq-schedule-delay-jobs.md

     > type “one:schedule"
     zset

-zset is a collection that contains no duplicate elements **with score**. we can get all memebers of this queue using `ZREVRANGE`
+zset is a collection that contains no duplicate elements **with score**. we can get all memebers of this queue using ZREVRANGE.

     > ZREVRANGE one:schedule 0 -1